-FSC is an organization that certifies responsibly managed forests with protections for people and the environment.
-For example, lakes and streams are protected from erosion, clear-cuts arelimited, the use of highly hazardous chemicals is tightly restricted, and the rights and resources of people who live in the forest are respected.
+The FSC label means the product supports responsible forest management, with protections for people and the environment.
+For example, lakes and streams are protected from erosion, clear cuts are limited, the use of highly hazardous chemicals is tightly restricted, and the rights and resources of people who live in the forest are respected.